MillaBasset/MillaBasset/README.md

 As for games, I play literally anything, for any console, including PC.
 However, I have a list of favorites:

-- Tetris (including official games and clones)
+- Tetris and other block stackers
 - Freedom Planet (and any other GalaxyTrail game)
 - Anything on the Nintendo Switch